View Cancer Clinical Trials

 - Explore association of serum pharmacodynamic (PD) biomarkers with assessments of response

-- To determine whether treatment with dalantercept in combination with axitinib prolongs progression free survival (PFS) compared to axitinib alone in patients with advanced RCC
+- To determine whether treatment with dalantercept plus axitinib prolongs progression free survival (PFS) compared to placebo plus axitinib in patients with advanced RCC

-- Evaluate safety and tolerability of dalantercept in combination with axitinib
+- Evaluate safety and tolerability of dalantercept plus axitinib

-- Evaluate time to tumor progression (TTP), overall survival (OS), objective response rate (ORR), duration of response (DR), and disease control rate (DCR)
+- Evaluate overall survival (OS), objective response rate (ORR), duration of response (DR), and disease control rate (DCR)

 - Age ≥ 18 years.